plus1tv/markademic/readme.md

   // BibJSON file you're using in file. citations?: BibJSON,

+  // Symbols used in formulas.
+  symbols?: BibJSON

   // Reroute any relative links
   rerouteLinks?: ((str: string) => string)

+  // How to render references
+  referenceRender?: ((bib: BibJSON) => string)

 };
 ```